manmeet3591/gfstonc/README.md

 `utils/gfs_nemsiotonc_2d` converts gfs 2d nemsio files to netcdf.

 Watch where setup.py installs the utility scripts, you will need to add that location to your `$PATH`.

+This repository is being developed from the original gfstonc (https://github.com/jswhit/gfstonc)